CalsRanna/rule_sample/README.md

-# RuleSample
+# Rule Sample

-A sample rule for iNovelReader.
+A sample rule for source parser.